What is parotid duct obstruction?

 How is parotid duct obstruction diagnosed?

 Diagnosis begins with a health history and exam.
 Your healthcare provider will examine the inside of your mouth.
-He or she will also likely touch the skin outside your gland to see if it is sore.
+They will also likely touch the skin outside your gland to see if it is sore.
 In some cases, your provider may be able to feel the stone during the exam.
-He or she will need to rule out other conditions that can cause similar symptoms, such as inflammation of the parotid gland from some other cause.
+They will need to rule out other conditions that can cause similar symptoms, such as inflammation of the parotid gland from some other cause.

 You may also need imaging tests for diagnosis, especially if your provider can’t find the stone during the exam.
 Possible imaging tests include:

 - CT.
 This is currently the test of choice.
 X-rays and computer technology create cross-sectional images of your body.
 The images are analyzed by a computer.

 - X-rays.
 Electromagnetic radiation waves create images of your organs and other structures inside your body.